jammykam/Sitecore-ItemNamingRules/README.md

 Note: The ItemNamingRules project will not rename standard values items, or the home item of any of the managed Web sites.

 ## Installation
-The provided package `$(SolutionDir)\release\ItemNamingRules.Sitecore.Master.update` was created using [Team Development for Sitecore] and is supported with Sitecore 6.1-7.
-Navigate to http://yoursite/sitecore/admin/updateinstallationwizard.aspx and install the package.
+The provided package `$(SolutionDir)\release\ItemNamingRules.Sitecore.Master.zip` can be installed using the standard Installation Wizard and is supported with Sitecore 7.1+.
+The Installation Wizard can be found in the Sitecore menu under Devekioment tools from the Sitecore desktop.

 ## Configuration

 Two rule conditions have been provided.
 For instructions to use either of these conditions in a rule, see the [Rules Engine Cookbook].
+Alternatively you can use the `where the item has a layout condition` from `/sitecore/system/Settings/Rules/Definitions/Elements/Item Version CM/Layout`.

-* `/sitecore/system/Settings/Rules/Common/Conditions/Presentation/Has Layout Details For Any Device`
+* `/sitecore/system/Settings/Rules/Definitions/Elements/Item Naming/Has Layout Details For Default Device`
-* `/sitecore/system/Settings/Rules/Common/Conditions/Presentation/Has Layout Details For Default Device`
+* `/sitecore/system/Settings/Rules/Definitions/Elements/Item Naming/Has Layout Details For Any Device`

-Four rule actions have been provided.
+The following rule actions have been provided.
 For instructions to use these actions in a rule, see the [Rules Engine Cookbook].

-* `/sitecore/system/Settings/Rules/Common/Actions/Ensure Item Name is Unique`
+* `/sitecore/system/Settings/Rules/Definitions/Elements/Item Naming/Ensure Maximum Length of Item Name`
-* `/sitecore/system/Settings/Rules/Common/Actions/Ensure Minimum Length of Item Name`
+* `/sitecore/system/Settings/Rules/Definitions/Elements/Item Naming/Ensure Minimum Length of Item Name`
+* `/sitecore/system/Settings/Rules/Definitions/Elements/Item Naming/Ensure Name is Unique`
-* `/sitecore/system/Settings/Rules/Common/Actions/Lowercase Item Name`
+* `/sitecore/system/Settings/Rules/Definitions/Elements/Item Naming/Lowercase Item Name`
-* `/sitecore/system/Settings/Rules/Common/Actions/Replace Invalid Characters in Item Name`
+* `/sitecore/system/Settings/Rules/Definitions/Elements/Item Naming/Replace Invalid Characters in Item Name`
+* `/sitecore/system/Settings/Rules/Definitions/Elements/Item Naming/Store Pretty Name in Display Name`
+* `/sitecore/system/Settings/Rules/Definitions/Elements/Item Naming/Save Name Changes`

 To manage item naming rules, in the Content Editor, select the `/sitecore/system/Settings/Rules/Item Saved/Rules` item.
 Insert rule definition items using the `System/Rules/Rule` data template.
 In the Rule field, click Edit Field, then select conditions, then add actions (in the order listed), and then enter parameters for the conditions and actions: